MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-manage.md

 ### Create an EAM in the admin center

-Before you create an EAM in the admin center, make sure you have [metadata to configure an EAM](#required-metadata-to-configure-an-eam).
+Before you create an EAM in the admin center, make sure you have the [metadata to configure an EAM](#required-metadata-to-configure-an-eam).

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Privilleged Role Administrator](~/identity/role-based-access-control/permissions-reference.md#privileged-role-administrator).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Privileged Role Administrator](~/identity/role-based-access-control/permissions-reference.md#privileged-role-administrator).
 1. Browse to **Protection** > **Authentication methods** > **Add external method (Preview)**.

    :::image type="content" border="true" source="./media/how-to-authentication-external-method-manage/add-external-method.png" alt-text="Screenshot of how to add an EAM in the Microsoft Entra admin center.":::